 THE DOROTHY HEWETT AWARD

 The Dorothy Hewett Award closed for submissions on November 30 2023, 5pm AWST.
-The shortlist will be announced next year.
+The shortlist will be announced in 2024.

 The Dorothy Hewett Award is a national award for unpublished manuscripts and is run annually in the month of November.
 The award is open to all writers who have completed a manuscript and are seeking publication regardless if they have been published before or not.
 The work must be currently unpublished and belonging to one of these genres: fiction, narrative nonfiction, poetry, verse novel or memoir.
 The winner will receive a cash prize of $10,000, courtesy of Copyright Agency, and will be offered a publishing contract by UWA Publishing.
 Submissions close 5pm AWST 30 November 2023.
 Full submission guidelines can be viewed in the Terms and Conditions below.